yanivnizan/knowledge-base/src/documents/docs/platforms/ios/Profile_GettingStarted.html.md

 1. The static libs and headers you need are in the folder [build](https://github.com/soomla/ios-profile/tree/master/build).

-  * Set your project's "Library Search Paths" and "Header Search Paths" to that folder.
+  a.
+Set your project's "Library Search Paths" and "Header Search Paths" to that folder.

-  * Under the project's properties: **Build Settings > Other Linker Flags**, add `-ObjC -lSoomlaiOSProfile -lSoomlaiOSCore`.
+  b.
+Under the project's properties: **Build Settings > Other Linker Flags**, add `-ObjC -lSoomlaiOSProfile -lSoomlaiOSCore`.

 2. Make sure you have the following frameworks in your application's project: **Security, libsqlite3.0.dylib**.

-3. Initialize **Soomla** with a secret of your choice to encrypt the user data saved in the DB.
+3. Initialize SOOMLA with a secret of your choice to encrypt the user data saved in the DB.
 (For those who used older versions of SOOMLA, this should be the same as the old "custom secret"):

   ``` objectivec
   [Soomla initializeWithSecret:@"[YOUR CUSTOM GAME SECRET HERE]"];